jesse318s/practice-scripts-mysql/README.md

 # practice-scripts-mysql

-These are my basic practice scripts for MySQL.
+These are my basic practice scripts for MySQL. <br />
 They can be run here: https://www.db-fiddle.com/